-To take seriously the attainability of nonkilling societies implies need for institutions devoted to nonkilling scientific and humanist discovery, to education and training for nonviolence, to life-affirming problem-solving, to nonkilling security, and to creation of services for nonviolent well-being in every sector of society.
+To take seriously the possibility of realizing killing-free societies implies need for institutions devoted to nonkilling scientific and humanist discovery, to nonkilling education and training, to life-affirming problem-solving, to nonkilling security, and to creation of cultures of nonkilling well-being in every sector of society.

-Just as democracies are made by democrats who understand what they are, know how to make them work, and are motivated to make them work-nonkilling societies and institutions will be made by nonkilling individuals.
+Just as democracies are made by democrats who understand what they are, know how to make them work, and are motivated to make them work -nonkilling societies and institutions will be made by nonkilling individuals.
 So will nonkilling political science.
 There are many paths to nonkilling awakening and none can be prescribed for all.
 Birth, faith, intellect, trauma, compassion, cost-benefit analysis, simulation, and meditation are all paths to nonkilling discovery and action.
 The vast historical and contemporary evidence of human capacity to make nonkilling commitments should encourage each of us to discover our own transformational capabilities.